Repository Mirrors

 The easiest way to get involved with Bodhi Linux is by helping answer user questions in our Discord channel, or in Bodhi Linux’s .
 Support is also offered on Sub-Reddit or on the Linux Question Sub-forum.
 You can also get involved with contributing to this wiki by reaching out to ylee AT BodhiLinux dot com to get set...

-Quick Launcher is a handy Moksha module which, as its name implies, allows you to launch applications quickly.
+Quick Launcher is a handy Moksha module that, as its name implies, allows you to launch applications quickly.
 Quick Launcher is opened by pressing any of the following key bindings: <SuperKey>+<Space>, <Alt>+<Esc>, or <Ctrl>+<Alt>+<Space> or from left-clicking Main Menu > Quick Launcher.
 Want to get to the Favorite Applications dialog box to set up your...

 What is Bodhi Linux System Requirements Bodhi Linux ISO/Release Flavours Bodhi Linux FAQs Release Cycle Release Roadmap Resources The Bodhi Team Additional Helpful Links: Bodhi Linux HomeBodhi Linux – Wiki Home PageBodhi Linux – Wiki Table of Contents